pickettbd/meryl/documentation/source/reference.rst

 For k at most 16, meryl counts k-mers directly, that is, by associating an integer count with each possible k-mer.
-This has the benefit of being simple and uses a constant amount of memory regardless of the size of the input, but quickly exhausts memory for even moderate kmer sizes.
+This has the benefit of being simple and uses a constant amount of memory regardless of the size of the input, but quickly exhausts memory for even moderate k-mer sizes.

 .. warning::
   BUT THIS METHOD ISN'T used if there isn't a lot of input sequence

-There are 4\ :sup:`k` kmers of size k; for k=16, there are 4,294,967,296
+There are 4\ :sup:`k` k-mers of size k; for k=16, there are 4,294,967,296
-possible kmers.
+possible k-mers.
 Counting 16-mers with this method will use at least 8 GB of memory, independent of input size: counting 16-mers in an E.coli genome will use 8 GB of memory, despite there being only 5 million or so k-mers.
 Further, memory usage can increase depending on the maximum count value.